-One click to know everything: We present the evaluation of your cerascreen® tests in our online customer area - of course password-protected for maximum security!
+Everything you need to know with one click: Find the results of your cerascreen® tests in our online customer area —password-protected for maximum security of course!
 In your individual expert report, you will learn which substances have a negative effect on your performance and thus restrict you in everyday life.

 Note: The referenced values in the report refer to adults.

 Symptoms of coeliac disease

 - Growth disturbance in children

 - Loss of appetite

 - Personality change